spring-projects/spring-boot/spring-actuator/docs/Features.md

 in any of your component classes to grab that configuration and use it.

-Spring Zero uses some relaxed rules for binding `Environment` properties to `@ConfigurationProperties` beans, so there doesn't need to be an exact match between the `Environment` property name and the bean property name.
+Spring Bootstrap uses some relaxed rules for binding `Environment` properties to `@ConfigurationProperties` beans, so there doesn't need to be an exact match between the `Environment` property name and the bean property name.
 Common examples where this is useful include